zevaverbach/plaid-quickstart/README.md

 ## Test credentials

-In Sandbox, you can log in to any supported institution (except Capital One) using `user_good` as the username and `pass_good` as the password.
-If prompted to enter a 2-factor authentication code, enter `1234`.
+In Sandbox, you can log in to any supported institution (except Capital One) using any username or password.
+If prompted to enter a 2-factor authentication code, enter anything you want and it'll work.

 In Development or Production, use real-life credentials.